-Now, before you go ahead and do that, it’s important that you’re completely aware of the law, otherwise, you could face a lot of problems.
+Now, before you go ahead and do that, you need to know the law.
+Without proper knowledge, you could face a lot of legal problems.

 Based on the 2018 Farm Bill, hemp and hemp-derived products are actually legal on a federal level.
 As long as your CBD product doesn’t contain more than 0.3 percent THC, you should have no problems.

-If you consume a CBD product with a higher THC content, then you could possibly fail a routine drug test.
+If you consume a CBD product, like a hemp oil, with a higher THC content, then you could possibly fail a routine drug test.

 A THC mouth swab drug test can detect THC in your saliva up to 24 to 72 hours after consumption.
 For some people, it can be detected even after a week.